Caves of the Augusta Margaret River area - The Leeuwin-Naturaliste Ridge

 Those that are readily open to tourists are:

 Ngilgi Cave at Yallingup, which was the first cave I ever toured, is the most visited.
-Even though I was a pre-school child, I still remember the fascination of seeing the formations, walking into a dark cavern and the guide turning a light on The Shawl, him telling us to remember that Stalactites are the ones that have to hang on tight and that Stalagmites are the ones that might reach the Stalactites one day.
+Even though I was a pre-school child, I still remember the fascination of seeing the formations, walking into a dark cavern and the guide turning a light on The Shawl, the guide telling us to remember that Stalactites are the ones that have to hang on tight and that Stalagmites are the ones that might reach the Stalactites one day.
 Ngilgi Cave offers a stunning display of stalactite, stalagmite, helictite and shawl formations plus an interpretive area detailing the Cave's rich history.
 Today you can enjoy semi-guided tours and a range of other experiences including awesome adventure caving and torchlight tours.
 Ngilgi Cave is the northernmost cave open to the public in the Leeuwin-Naturaliste karst.
 This cave was officially opened to the public in December 1900, being the first cave open to visitors in Western Australia.
 See the Story of Ngilgi.

 We visited Jewel Cave which is 37 kilometres south of Margaret River and nine kilometres north of Augusta, this cave sinks to a reachable depth of 42 metres and is 1.9 kilometres long.
 It is the largest cave open to the public in Western Australia, but only 40% has been developed for display.
 Tours are guided.
 High carbon dioxide levels are present in Jewel Cave.